-It is no longer the case that every configuration will be visited during a cycle.
-In Cycle 8 2021, for example, the two largest configurations (C-9 and C-10) will not be visited.
+It is not the case that every configuration will be visited during a cycle.
+For example, the two largest configurations (C-9 and C-10) will not be visited in Cycle 12.
 The OT will be configured to know which configurations are available and will adjust the achievable angular resolutions accordingly.